diva-exchange/explorer/README.md

 If you have questions, please just contact us and we will help.

+## Deployment

+_**Remark:**_ credentials (like username and password, ssh keys or tokens) are needed to deploy packages.
+The helper scripts are created to support automated deployment but do not contain any credentials.

+* Docker: to create docker images, use `bin/create-docker-image.sh`.
+* Release packages: use `bin/release.sh` to tag the version and push it to the main branch.
+Additionally create images and packages and publish them to repositories.

 ## Contact the Developers

 On [DIVA.EXCHANGE](https://www.diva.exchange) you'll find various options to get in touch with the team.